Shicheng-Guo/BIS180L_web/_posts/2016-03-29-0Installing_and_using_virtual_machine.md

 ## Get the Machine Image for home

-You can download the machine image from (check with Dr. Maloof)
+You can download the machine image [here](http://malooflab.phytonetworks.org/downloads/BIS180L/BIS180L2016_v2.zip)